Revisiting Q-ball Interactions with Matters: Acknowledgements

 \section{Acknowledgements}

 A. K. thanks Kohta Murase and Shigenobu Hirose for encouraging us to work on this study, and also Alexander Kusenko for sharing comments on the draft.
 A. K. acknowledges partial support from Norwegian Financial Mechanism for years 2014-2021, grant nr 2019/34/H/ST2/00707; and from National Science Centre, Poland, grant DEC-2018/31/B/ST2/02283.
 The work of T. K. is supported in part by the National Science Foundation of China under Grant Nos.
-11675002, 11635001, 11725520, 12235001, and 12250410248.
+11675002, 11635001, 11725520, 12235001, and the NSFC Research Fund for International Scientists Grant No.~12250410248.